 - A. Alfonsi

-- Deputy director of CERMICS laboratory
+- Deputy director of CERMICS laboratory until August,

+- Director of the CERMICS since September.

-- In charge of the Master "Finance and Application" at the Ecole des Ponts.
+- In charge of the Master "Finance and Data" at the Ecole des Ponts.

-- D. Lamberton
+- V. Bally

-Vice-president for research at Université Paris-Est Marne-la-Vallée
+- Member of the LAMA committee

+- Responsible of the Master 2, option finance.

-• B. Jourdain
+- Benjamin Jourdain

-- Head of the doctoral school MSTIC, University Paris-Est
+- Head of the doctoral school MSTIC, University Paris-Est until February 2019

-A. Sulem

-- Member of the Committee for scientific positions (Commission des emplois scientifiques), Inria Paris

-- Corresponding member of the comité opérationel d'évaluation des risques légaux et éthiques (COERLE) at Inria Paris research center

-- Member of the Committee for Inria international Chairs
+- D. Lamberton - Vice-president for research at Université Paris-Est Marne-la-Vallée - A. Sulem - Member of the Scientific Committee of AMIES - Corresponding member of the Operational Committee for the assessment of Legal and Ethical risks (COERLE) at Inria Paris research center - Member of the Committee for Inria international Chairs